orangespaceman/training-notes/php.md

 ```
 <?php

   session_start();

-  // .. the rest of the code starts here
+  // ... the rest of the code starts here
 ?>
 ```

-Once a session has been started, we can reference variables using the `$_SESSION` super-global array
+Once a session has been started, we can reference variables using the `$_SESSION` superglobal array

 Session variables can be assigned to or retrieved from the `$_SESSION` associative array at any time